PundarikakshNTripathi/FlowForge-AI---Intelligent-Traffic-Orchestration-System/README.md

 # Upload 'build' folder to any static hosting service
 # (AWS S3, Azure Static Web Apps, GitHub Pages)
 ```

+### CI/CD Note
+This project uses **Vercel's native Git integration** for deployment instead of GitHub Actions.
+This approach is:
+- ✅ **Simpler**: No secrets configuration required
+- ✅ **More reliable**: Direct integration with Vercel's platform
+- ✅ **Automatic**: Deploys on every commit to main branch
+- ✅ **Zero-config**: Works out of the box with Create React App

+Previous GitHub Actions workflows have been removed to eliminate CI/CD pipeline conflicts.

 ## 🎯 Smart India Hackathon Demo Guide